India imposes strict controls on Kashmir after the death of top separatist leader | ExBulletin

 For many in Kashmir and beyond, Mr. Geelani was an enduring symbol of challenge to India.

-Farmer Mohammed Akbar said Mr Geelanis ‘death filled him with remorse but also anger after learning that Mr Geelanis’ body had been quietly buried by authorities who excluded Kashmiris and his extended family to participate in the last sacraments.
+Farmer Mohammed Akbar said Mr. Geelani’s death filled him with remorse but also anger after learning that Mr. Geelani’s body had been quietly buried by authorities who excluded Kashmiris and his extended family of participation in the last sacraments.

 Deeply saddened to learn of the passing of Kashmiri freedom fighter Syed Ali Geelani who fought all his life for his people and their right to self-determination.
 He suffered incarceration and torture by the occupying Indian state, but remained determined.